dhara2514/TheWeddingShop/README.md

 Utils: This extends BasePage class to use it's properties, mainly WebDriver.
 It has all the reusable methods to be used in the test scripts.

 BrowserSelector: BrowserSelector extends Utils to use the properties of BasePage class and Utils class.
-It has the logic to open the desired browser which is assigned to 'browser' variable in TestDataConfig.properties file which I will explain more about it .
+It has the logic to open the desired browser which is assigned to 'browser' variable in TestConfig.properties file which I will explain more about it .

-Loadprop: This class has the logic to assign test data and browser names by creating a TestDataConfig.properties file for the test to fetch the data from this file run test in relevant browser and use data assigned in relevant variables.
+Loadprop: This class has the logic to assign test data and browser names by creating a TestConfig.properties file for the test to fetch the data from this file run test in relevant browser and use data assigned in relevant variables.
 You will find a path defined in this class.
-This is the path to TestDataConfig.properties file.
+This is the path to TestConfig.properties file.

 PageObjects Package: This interface has Java .java files for every page user navigates to.
 These .java files have names relevant to the pages user is on and contains locators and methods for the user to perform some action.
 This will avoid duplication of code and the code will be easy to maintain and refactor as whenever there is any change to a feature on the page we change it in one place.
 It saves a lot of time and effort and also it is more readable for someone else reading the code. .java files in Page object extends Utils to use the properties of Utils and BasePage